 Consider models and radios that fit this description.
 Otherwise, you will soon notice how annoying certain features are if they distract your riding.

-A dirt bike radio or dirt bike helmet walkie talkie comes in handy in trail riding more often than you would think.
+A dirt bike radio or helmet walkie talkie comes in handy in trail riding more often than you think.
 Whether you go with a handheld or a helmet installed radio depends on your personal preference.
 Read reviews and test different options to find the one that best fits your needs.

 Our choice is clear: we prefer a handheld enduro radio that is easy to operate without removing the riding gloves.
 The simpler the better!

 Keep the line open and keep riding!